piyush1997jagtap/Automated_Essay_Grading_App/README.md

-# Automated Essay Scoring
+# Automated Essay Grading App
-> A Deep Learning model that predicts the score of a given input essay.
+> A model that predicts the score of a given input essay.

 The dataset is from Kaggle ASAP competition which was provided by The Hewlett Foundation.